-In Checkmate 067, serious adverse reactions (37%), adverse reactions leading to permanent discontinuation (14%) or to dosing delays (28%), and Grade 3 or 4 adverse reactions (72%) occurred in the OPDIVO arm.
-The most frequent (\geq 10%) serious adverse reactions in the OPDIVO arm were diarrhea (2.6%), colitis (1.6%), and pyrexia (0.6%).
+In Checkmate 067, serious adverse reactions (37%), adverse reactions leading to permanent discontinuation (14%) or to dosing delays (28%), and Grade 3 or 4 adverse reactions (44%) occurred in the OPDIVO arm.
+The most frequent ( $\geq 10\%$ ) serious adverse reactions in the OPDIVO arm were diarrhea (2.6%), colitis (1.6%), and pyrexia (0.6%).
 In Checkmate 037, serious adverse reactions occurred in 41% of patients receiving OPDIVO.
 Grade 3 and 4 adverse reactions occurred in 42% of patients receiving OPDIVO.
 The most frequent Grade 3 and 4 adverse drug reactions reported in 2% to <5% of patients receiving OPDIVO were abdominal pain, hyponatremia, increased aspartate aminotransferase, and increased lipase.
 In Checkmate 066, serious adverse reactions occurred in 36% of patients receiving OPDIVO.
 Grade 3 and 4 adverse reactions occurred in 41% of patients receiving OPDIVO.
-The most frequent Grade 3 and 4 adverse reactions reported in \geq 2% of patients receiving OPDIVO were gamma-glutamyltransferase increase (3.9%) and diarrhea (3.4%).
-In Checkmate 057, serious adverse reactions reported in \geq 2% of patients were pneumonia, pulmonary embolism, dyspnea, pleural effusion, and respiratory failure.
+The most frequent Grade 3 and 4 adverse reactions reported in $\geq 2\%$ of patients receiving OPDIVO were gamma-glutamyltransferase increase (3.9%) and diarrhea (3.4%).
+In Checkmate 057, serious adverse reactions occurred in 47% of patients receiving OPDIVO.
+The most frequent serious adverse reactions reported in $\geq 2\%$ of patients were pneumonia, pulmonary embolism, dyspnea, pleural effusion, and respiratory failure.
 In Checkmate 025, serious adverse reactions occurred in 47% of patients receiving OPDIVO.
-The most frequent serious adverse reactions reported in \geq 2% of patients were acute kidney injury, pleural effusion, pneumonia, diarrhea, and hypercalcemia.
+The most frequent serious adverse reactions reported in $\geq 2\%$ of patients were acute kidney injury, pleural effusion, pneumonia, diarrhea, and hypercalcemia.